-Effective October 1, 2018, new issuances of certain of our indexed annuity products are subject to a quota share modified coinsurance arrangement with an unaffiliated reinsurer.
-The quota share ceded is currently 80% and may be adjusted for future sales.
-The quota share ceded for new issuances included in this agreement prior to 2020 was 50%.
+Effective January 1, 2023, new issuances of certain of our indexed universal life products are subject to a quota share modified coinsurance arrangement with an unaffiliated reinsurer.
+The quota share ceded is currently 10% and may be adjusted for future sales.
 As the ceding company we retain the reserves, as well as the assets backing those reserves, and the reinsurer shares proportionally in all financial terms of the reinsured policies based on their respective percentage of the risk.